Ian Sinclair: Early life

 Sinclair was born in Sydney on 10 June 1929.
 He was the son of Gertrude Hazel (née Smith) and George McCahon Sinclair.
 His father was a chartered accountant who also served as deputy mayor of Ku-ring-gai Council, chairman of Knox Grammar School, and an elder of the Presbyterian Church.

 Sinclair attended Knox Grammar before going on to the University of Sydney, where he graduated Bachelor of Arts in 1949 and Bachelor of Laws in 1952.
 He served in the No. 22 Squadron RAAF from 1950 to 1952, as part of the Citizen Air Force.
 Sinclair served his articles of clerkship with Norton Smith & Co., but did not pursue a legal career.
 He instead took up a grazing property near Bendemeer and set up the Sinclair Pastoral Company, of which he became managing director.
 He was a director of the Farmers and Graziers' Co-operative Limited from 1962 to 1965.

 Sinclair married Margaret Anne Tarrant in 1956, with whom he had one son and two daughters.
 She died of brain cancer in December 1967.
 He remarried on 14 February 1970 to Rosemary Fenton, who had been Miss Australia in 1960; they had one son together.
 His daughter Fiona married Liberal politician Peter King.

-Political career
+Early political involvement

 A member of the Country Party, Sinclair was appointed to the New South Wales Legislative Council in 1961.
 He resigned in order to seek election to the House of Representatives at the 1963 federal election, retaining the Division of New England for the Country Party after the retirement of David Drummond.